WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 • Ensure that we have a Designated Teacher for Looked-After children

-• Ensure every member of staff (including temporary and supply staff and volunteers) and the governing body knows the name of the Snr Designated Safeguarding Lead and their deputy(s) responsible for child protection and their role
+• Ensure every member of staff (including temporary and supply staff and volunteers) and the governing body knows the name of the Senior Designated Safeguarding Lead, their deputies responsible for child protection, and their role

-• Ensure all staff and volunteers are aware of the early help process and understand their role in it
+• Ensure all staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements

 • Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice and that these concerns will be taken seriously